dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 because it is composed of no beliefs, the philosophy of atheism appears to be irreproachable.
 This would make atheism moreso the inversion of a religion.
-A religion where the the handful of adherents who are zealots seek to dismantle, disempower and destroy all other religions, while maintaining rhetorical invulnerability through statements like "atheism is not a religion," "atheism is not an ideology," and "atheism is not a belief system."
+A religion where the the handful of adherents seek to dismantle, disempower and destroy all other religions, while maintaining rhetorical invulnerability through statements like "atheism is not a religion," "atheism is not an ideology," and "atheism is not a belief system."

-###
+### From Deconstruction to Demoralization

 And after zealot-level atheists have dismantled other religions, they do not replace it with anything, for they do not and cannot understand